K-rnivoro/Keymmodore-64/README.md

 The changes are:

-- The original C-64 cursor keys work as ↓ (Down) and → (Right).
+- The original C-64 Cursor keys work as ↓ (Cursor Down) and → (Cursor Right).
 SHIFT won’t invert the direccion of these two, as it does in the C-64.
-- ↑ (Arrow Up) and RESTORE work as ↑ (Up) and ← (Left) respectively.
+- ↑ (Arrow Up) and RESTORE work as ↑ (Cursor Up) and ← (Cursos Left) respectively.
 - F1, F3, F5 and F7 work as F1, F2, F3 and HELP respectively, including switching to F4, F5, F6 and F7  if SHIFT is pressed.

 Press C= and CONTROL keys to switch back to PC Compatible Mode.